 Michigan law has a provision that allows a first offense domestic violence conviction to become a non-public record – this accomplishes virtually the same thing as an expungement.
 Everyone doesn’t qualify for this provision, and many people who do qualify are denied expungement.
 A capable, experienced domestic violence lawyer can determine if this option is available and develop a plan to convince a judge and prosecutor that the petitioner is an excellent, qualified candidate.

-Domestic Violence Lawyers Who Can Help with an Expungement
+Effective and Efficient Lawyers Who Can Help with an Expungement

 LEWIS & DICKSTEIN, P.L.L.C. has domestic violence lawyers who can help you with an expungement in Michigan.
 Our attorneys have decades of experience in state and federal court, representing people charged with criminal offenses.
 Representing, defending, and protecting people accused of crimes is all we do.
 We are specialists.
-Call the law firm of LEWIS & DICKSTEIN, P.L.L.C. to represent you in a criminal offense or to seek the expungement of a prior felony or misdemeanor conviction.
+Call the law firm of LEWIS & DICKSTEIN, P.L.L.C. to represent you in a criminal offense or seek the expungement of a prior felony or misdemeanor conviction.
 Our attorneys excel at what they do.
-We are proud of our record and proud of the fact that prosecutors and judges know that we are there to fight and win for our clients.
+We are proud of our record and proud that prosecutors and judges know that we are there to fight and win for our clients.

-Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly and find a way to help you.
+Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+We will contact you promptly and find a way to help you.